andrew-klassen/onelife_easy_install/README.md

 Usage:

 	onelife set-version <version_number>:
 		Sets the version for the server.
 This must match the version that the client is running.
 The client's version number can be found in the dataVersionNumber.txt file on the client machine.

 	onelife get-version:
 		Shows the version of the game the server is running.

 	onelife start:
 		This starts the server.
 Use Ctrl+z to end it gracefully.

 	onelife install:
 		This will install the server.
-Note: it will wipe the servers configuration if currently installed.
-Its recommended to use reconfigure if you are wanting to reconfigure it.

 	onelife uninstall:
 		Removes the server and all configuation files to free up space.

 	onelife reinstall:
 		This is equivalent to using uninstall and then install.
 It's useful if you want to clean out server logs and reset the map.
 		Note: reconfigure is significantly faster if you are only wanting to reconfigure the server.

 	onelife reconfigure:
 		This will reconfigure the server using the walkthrough installation.
-                It is also the recommened way to update an exising server.
-Reconfiguring will not change or remove the map.
+		It is also the recommened way to update an exising server, but does wipe the map.

 	onelife set-password <password>:
 		Sets the password for the server.
 Clients connecting will need to have this password saved in their settings\serverPassword.ini file.
 		Clients will also need to login using an email or key.
 The email or key can be anything, but both fields can not be empty.
 The server needs to be restarted for this setting to take affect.

 	onelife get-password:
 		Reveals the server's password.
 Unfortunately the server does not provide any method of storing the password in a hashed form.
 		Its recommended that you use a password for your server that is not used anywhere else.

 	onelife clear-password:
 		Clears the server's password.
 Restart is needed for changes to take affect.

+	onelife play:
+		Starts the client.

 Author:

 Andrew Klassen
 aklassen80@yahoo.com

 ## Installation Directories